Searching a Compact Architecture for Robust Multi-Exposure Image Fusion: Experimental Results

 \subsubsection{Numerical Comparison}

 In Table.~\ref{tab:misalign}, we report the numerical results compared with various representative multi-exposure image fusion methods.
-We utilize five typical metrics to measure the visual quality of fused images.
+We also utilize the remarkable optical flow techniques (including RAFT~\cite{teed2020raft}, SKflow~\cite{sun2022skflow} and AGflow~\cite{luo2022learning}) to align existing MEF methods for a fair comparison.
+Moreover, we also utilize five typical metrics to measure the visual quality of fused images.
 Since existing methods often assume the image pairs are well-registered, these methods cannot obtain promising quantitative results.
-We can observe that the proposed method achieves the consistent best numerical results in terms of these four metrics.
-These results demonstrate the superiority of our methods on the misaligned MEF.
+We can clearly observe that though advanced alignment is leveraged for these MEF methods, our method still performs the remarkable performance among all three metrics.
+Compared with M2CDL, our method improved 12.8\% of PSNR, 47.7\% of SSIM, and reduced 45.5\% error of LPIPS.